JungMinu/AvetisG.github.io/_posts/2015-06-12-this-is-how-I-learn-new-technologies.md

 If you just read about it in a book most likely you will forget about it the moment you finish the book.

-And this brings me to Step 3!
+And this brings me to the final step!

-## Step 3 - Fill in the gaps
+## Fill in the gaps

+This is the second major part of my learning process.

 After my general research and completion of my project I am now in a very receptive state where I have very specific problems that I have solutions for, some are still lingering in my mind and some things I am still confused about.
 But they key is that **all of my problems are specific**.